mvasilenko/telegram-bot-kievradar/README.md

 Also features automatic build and deploy to AWS cloud ECR service as a container.
 Please see .circleci/config.yml

-TBD: stateful, store mysql data in attached volume.
+TBD: stateful, store mysql data in attached volume, tests.